REME Museum

+Preserved Thornycroft Hathi at the REME Museum Reserve Vehicle Collection in 2026.

 The REME Museum, also known as the Corps of Royal Electrical and Mechanical Engineers Museum, is a military museum of the Royal Electrical and Mechanical Engineers (REME) – the corps of the British Army responsible for the maintenance, servicing, inspection, and recovery of electrical and mechanical vehicles and equipment.
 The museum holds collections of technological and historical artefacts associated with the work of the Corps of Royal Electrical and Mechanical Engineers.

 The museum is within the MoD Lyneham site, near Lyneham in Wiltshire, England, about 9 mi south-west of Swindon.

 History

 The REME Museum started in 1958 in Arborfield, Berkshire, in two rooms of Moat House, the former commander's accommodation of the Arborfield Army Remount Service Depot.
 Over time, the museum moved to a neighbouring building and expanded to allow more objects and vehicles to be displayed.

 In April 2015, the museum closed in preparation for the relocation of the Royal Electrical and Mechanical Engineers from Berkshire to MoD Lyneham in Wiltshire, as part of the Defence Technical Training Change Programme.
 The former Royal Air Force Officers' Mess of RAF Lyneham was modified to provide a new home for the museum, which allowed a complete refresh of the displays and layout.
 The new museum opened to the public in June 2017.